 I am knowledgeable about healthy and unhealthy aspects of group environments and relationships, including family of origin and professional milieus, and I know how group norms (roles, spoken and unspoken rules, leadership/authority, tasks, interactions, etc.) can support or undermine a person's self-development, individual strengths, and freedom to pursue healthy goals.
 Of course, there are no "perfect" families or relationships.
 We often continue generational family, cultural, or other group patterns, some of which are beneficial, some of which cause harm.
 I'm trained in family systems, couple counseling, trauma, loss, high demand, abusive groups and relationships and other specific areas to help you recognize how your past may influence your present and I can help you make desired changes.

-I facilitate the following supportive/exploratory groups.
-If interested or if you have questions, please contact me at 415-785-3513 or firstname.lastname@example.org.
+I facilitate the following supportive/exploratory groups and workshop/support sessions.
+If interested or if you have questions, please contact me at 415-785-3513 or [email protected]

-GROUP FOR FORMER MEMBERS OF "HIGH DEMAND/HIGH CONTROL GROUPS", including those born and/or raised in such groups identified as "Spiritual", "Eastern", "Religious", "Large Group Awareness Training", "Political", "One on One" including Clergy Abuse.
+GROUP FOR FORMER MEMBERS OF "HIGH DEMAND/HIGH CONTROL GROUPS or CULTS", including those born and/or raised in such groups.
+They can be identified as "Spiritual", "Eastern", "Religious", "Large Group Awareness Training", "Political", "One on One" including Clergy Abuse.
 Participants explore relevant issues in their lives, current and past, in a safe, respectful group environment.
 Topics addressed include: indoctrination, thought reform, recruitment/seduction; authoritarian leaders/partners; loss and trauma; deepening trust in self and one's own inner authority; relationships; critical thinking; personal rights; connecting to society at large; challenges; successes; personal goals; meaning of life.
 Participants learn they are not alone in their challenges and "normal" responses.
-Every effort is made to provide opportunities for healthier outcomes in a non-authoritarian group participation, that encourages autonomy and connection, not groupthink.
-Since 2003 I've offered this group in Mill Valley, San Anselmo, and Kentfield, CA, SF Bay Area.
+Every effort is made to provide opportunities for healthier outcomes in a non-authoritarian group environment that encourages autonomy and connection, not groupthink.
+Since 2003 I've offered this group in Mill Valley and Kentfield, CA, SF Bay Area.
+It is currently suspended.
+See Online Workshop/Support Sessions for Cult and High Control Group or Relationship Survivors Alternate Saturdays.

 Group Information Obtained from The Northern California Group Psychotherapy Society, http://www.ncgps.org/ 2007, Follows: